PDF Page Extractor

 Is my PDF uploaded to a server?

 No. Everything runs inside your browser using pdf-lib.
 Your PDF is never uploaded to any server and is cleared from memory when you close the tab.
+There's no server record of your document at any point.

 Related Free Student Tools